Sleepaway Camp (film series): Overview

 Sleepaway Camp IV: The Survivor was the planned fourth entry in the series and was partially filmed in 1992 before being abandoned due to the production company, Double Helix Films, going bankrupt.
 It follows a "survivor" of the original three films, Alison, who seeks psychiatric help after having nightmares about the camp site and the murders that took place there.
 She then travels back to the camp after receiving advice that revisiting might help her overcome her problems.
 After several events (and murders), however, she begins to suspect she may be Angela without knowing it, being revealed near the film's conclusion.

 After years of tracking down those involved with the film's production including the director Jim Markovic, a team helped to uncover and compile additional footage, incorporating scenes from the first three films into flashback sequences and helping expand the initial 34-minute running time of the first day of takes from The Survivor and make them into a full-length, 70-minute completed film.
 It was released online on March 23, 2012 (although it was initially announced that there would "likely not be a specific release date") and is manufactured on-demand.

 The following film in the franchise, Return to Sleepaway Camp, was filmed from September to November 2003, but due to supposedly poor special effects, its straight-to-DVD release was delayed until 2008 in order to have time to improve them.
 It again features Robert Hiltzik as director and writer.
-The film ignores the plotline of the second and third film.
+The film ignores the plotline of the second and third films.
 It follows another, more chaotic camp, Camp Manabe, with an overweight, trouble-making and bullied teenage boy named Alan as its main character.
 Murders are again committed by an unknown person at the camp, but it is revealed that Angela has made a return in another disguise, a male police officer named Sheriff Jerry who uses an artificial voice box due to supposedly having had throat cancer.

 Hiltzik reportedly planned a further sequel following Return titled Sleepaway Camp Reunion, initially announced to be released in October 2011, but it is unknown if it evolved past the pre-production stages.
 It was set to have a limited release to theaters in 3D and would see the return of Angela, Ricky and Aunt Martha.

 Similarly to Reunion, another entry in the series was co-written by the director of Sleepaway Camp II and III, Michael A. Simpson despite the fact that Simpson had no claim to the rights of the series.
 It was prospectively titled Sleepaway Camp: Berserk and reportedly introduced supernatural aspects into the series, but as of 2017, nothing has materialized.

 In 2013, the franchise was set to be rebooted, but no progress was made like for the other aborted projects.

-In December 2020, Felissa Rose had said that a sixth Sleepaway Camp film is in the works.
+In December 2020, Felissa Rose said that a sixth Sleepaway Camp film is in the works.
 She also said that she would be interested in playing Angela again.